joanroig/pccomponentes-bot/README.md

 # PcComponentes Outlet Bot

-Receive a Telegram message when a product is back to stock!
+Receive a Telegram message when a article is back to stock!
 Implemented for the outlet section of PcComponentes.com, useful for tracking:

 - Graphic cards